Dragon Pet Door For Aluminum Sliders (Under 80") - Installation Instructions

 Step 4 Install the Panel

-- Place the panel back into the sliding glass door, then tighten the thumb screws to lock it in place.
-Installation complete!
+- Place the panel back into the sliding glass door, then tighten the height adjustment locks to lock it in place.

 Dragon Locking Details